The Information Processing Techniques Office was a department of:

 ARPA was created by President Dwight Eisenhower in 1958.
 DARPA is an agency of the U.S. Department of Defense.
 ARPA was renamed to DARPA in 1973.
 The purpose of ARPA/DARPA is to develop technology for the US military.

 The purpose of the Information Processing Techniques Office at ARPA/DARPA was to develop systems to analysis, process and store information.
-The first director of the IPTO was Joseph Licklider - he was director until 1964 - and it was Licklider who first suggested the development of a 'global' computer network in 1963, which would connect individuals, universities, businesses, and governmental institutions.
+The first director of the IPTO was Joseph Licklider -- he was hired by Director of ARPA Jack Ruina in 1962 -- and it was Licklider who first suggested the development of a 'global' computer network (1963), which would connect individuals, universities, businesses, and governmental institutions.

 Taylor decided that the ARPA computer network should use packet switching to transport data across the network.
 Due to Larry Roberts theoretical experience with packet switching, Taylor hired Larry Roberts in 1966 to build the network.
 Roberts planned the network in 1967, outlined the blueprint in 1968, and it became operational in 1969.
 Named ARPANET, it originally had four nodes in the US, but, soon expanded to include nodes all across the US and globally to Europe and other international locations.

 ARPA/DARPA continued to fund ARPANET until the late 1980's.
 The original protocols of ARPANET evolved into TCP/IP; which is the protocol suite which is used by the Internet.
 The development process of the Internet - Request for Comments and IEFT (NWG) - was conceived and refined during the development of ARPANET.
 Therefore, it would be fair to say that ARPANET gave birth to the Internet, and in turn, the Information Processing Techniques Office propagated "the whole shebang".